 For the energy sector, constraints on water can challenge the reliability of existing operations as well as the physical, economic and environmental viability of future projects.
 Water constraints can occur naturally, as in the case of droughts and heat waves, or be human-induced, as a result of growing competition among users or regulations that limit access to water.
-In the summer of 2012, for example, a delayed monsoon in India reduced hydropower output at the same time electricity demand was running high, contributing to two days of blackouts that affected an estimated 660 million people.
 Equally important to water-related risks confronted by the energy sector, the use of water for energy production can impact freshwater resources, affecting both their availability (the amount downstream) and quality (their physical and chemical properties).

-The IEA, for the first time in the World Energy Outlook 2012, dedicating a chapter to analysis of the water-for-energy relationship (WEO-2012 Chapter 17 - Water for Energy), reviewing water requirements for different energy sources (see primary energy and electricity generation) and estimating total freshwater needs by scenario, energy source and region.
+The IEA first assessed the water-energy nexus in the World Energy Outlook 2012, dedicating a chapter to analysis of the water-for-energy relationship (WEO-2012 Chapter 17 - Water for Energy), reviewing water requirements for different energy sources (see primary energy and electricity generation) and estimating total freshwater needs by scenario, energy source and region.
 In subsequent years, the WEO has addressed various facets of the nexus: the WEO Special Report Redrawing the Energy-Climate Map in 2013 looked at energy infrastructure and climate resiliency; while the World Energy Outlook 2015 assessed the impact of water scarcity on coal-fired power plants in India and China as well as water requirements of unconventional gas production.

 Figure 1: Global water use for energy production in the New Policies Scenario by fuel and power generation type.